cmyip6/fyip-c2f96f7b-0c52-4a4b-bc8e-1c4d8e7761b0/README.md

     * **Profile:** On the right, there is a profile button leading to a modal where the user can view their information (including their role in the selected organization) and perform logout actions.

 4.  **Task Card:** From the dashboard, the user can create a task by clicking the "Initialize Task" button.
 Once the task is created, the user will be able to:
+    * Search task by title at the search input.
+Pagination supported.
     * Update the status via the dropdown menu on the task card.
+Reordering by drag and drop
     * Delete the card by clicking on the cross sign at the corner and confirming via the pop-up modal.

 ## Permissions & Guards